saper/isoc-wp/readme.markdown

 The theme is designed to use a number of widgets.
 To create these widgets, go to the *Appearance* section and choose *Widgets*.

+**NOTE**: There are now three main areas where you can add content to the front page:

+* Home Left Widget Area
+* Home Center Widget Area
+* Home Right Widget Area

+This will give you a three-column layout with smaller columns on the left and right.
+*IF YOU WANT A 2-COLUMN LAYOUT*, simply do _not_ add anything into the "Home Left Widget Area".
+If there is nothing there the "Home Center Widget Area" will expand to fill both columns.

+You can add whatever widgets you want to any of the three widget areas.

 ### "Follow Us" Social Media Icons On Home Page